Ain’t no bamboo hiiigh enough!

 It’s a dark day for kendo fans…

 Champion Kendou might be a good game for those willing to wrestle with its supposed intricacies, but given Sega’s track record with these Champion titles, I’m willing to bet the game is average at best.
 Champion Kendou has strange, clunky controls, and unless you’re a kendo disciple, I’m not sure why you would bother.
-But like the mahjong or tsumeshogi games I’ve tackled already, Champion Kendou was never released outside of Japan, and thus, wasn’t meant for an American honky such as myself.
+But like the mahjong or tsumeshogi games I’ve tackled already, Champion Kendou was never released outside of Japan, and thus, wasn’t meant for a honky such as myself.
 Perhaps in 1986, this game was a revelation for kendo fans.
-If indeed this was the case, who would I be to tell them they’re wrong?
+If indeed this was the case, who am I to tell them they’re wrong?